Dev Error 6068 in Modern Warfare: How to Fix This DirectX bug

 - Then try playing the game again.

-- Click Options to select Game Settings, which will open the window shown directly below.
+2. Click on Options and select Game Settings.
+This will open the window shown directly below.

 4. Select the Exit Battle.net completely option